OCA/web/web_calendar_slot_duration/README.rst

 This documentation is for developers.

-If you want to configure your calendar view's snap duration, make sure that you action includes a context similar to this (example is the default value):
+If you want to configure your calendar view's snap duration, make sure that your window action includes a context similar to this (example is the default value):

 ::